Church. Education. Health. Homes. Orphans.

 The school is currently being held in a temporary wood and tin structure, housing nine classrooms from pre-school to grade 6.
 Construction of the new permanent primary school classrooms on the second campus has begun.
 This property will house 2 more school buidlings along with the church and a sports arena, which is situated closer to the main road and central to a larger community area.

 The Renewal of Haiti Academy opened in Oct 2010 with 210 students, which provided many underprivileged children the opportunity to go to school.
 For it's second year of operations, enrollment was 300 students, grades pre-school to 5th.
-School year 2015-206, we have well over 400 students up to grade six.
+As of 2017, we are providing full-time education to 500 children (boys and girls) from pre-school to Grade 8.
 There is a Haitian staff of 2 directors, 1 assistant of curriculum, 9 teachers, 2 student aids, 3 maintenance & recess workers, and 3 cooks.
 The first year of operations was covered by Disaster Relief funds, as the opening of the school was in response to the increased educational needs after the earthquake.

-For the second year and now heading into the third year, we have been working to get students sponsored to cover the costs of paying the school staff and materials.
+For three years now, we have been working to get students sponsored to cover the costs of paying the school staff and materials.
 Parents pay a minimal entry fee of $10 US a year, plus provide uniform and books (when possible) for their child to attend school.
 There are some families that cannot even provide these essentials.
 The school helps subsidize students when needed.
 Students are learning the basics in reading, writing and arithmetic, as well as French, English, art, music and sports.